portwarrior/comp2000_2025/README.md

 }
 ```

-**What this taught me**: Streams can chain complex operations.
+What this taught me: Streams can chain complex operations.
 Filter animals that can reach the spawn point, map to their distances, then average.
 Much clearer than the old nested loop version.

 ### The RemoveIf Lambda Pattern